xobash/PasswordManager/README.md

 #### Features:

+- **Master Password:** Hashing of the master password using PBKDF2-HMAC-SHA256 algorithm.

+- **Keyring integration:** Setting and retrieving the master password securely using the keyring library.

+- **Secure Access:** Prompting the user to enter the master password for authentication.

-1. **Secure Password Storage:** Passwords are encrypted using AES encryption before being stored in the SQLite3 database.
+- **Secure Password Storage:** Passwords are encrypted using AES encryption before being stored in the SQLite3 database.

-2. **Dark Mode:** Users can toggle between light and dark mode according to their preference.
+- **Dark Mode:** Users can toggle between light and dark mode according to their preference.

-3. **User-friendly Interface:** The application provides a simple and intuitive interface for users to add, view, and manage their passwords easily.
+- **User-friendly Interface:** The application provides a simple and intuitive interface for users to add, view, and manage their passwords easily.

-4. **Master Password:** Users are prompted to set a master password upon opening the program, ensuring additional security.
-This will be used to encrypt/decrypt & view the passwords within the program.

-5. **Import and Export (Beta):** Users can import passwords from and export passwords to a .csv file.
+- **Import and Export (Beta):** Users can import passwords from and export passwords to a .csv file.

+- **Search Functionality:** Search functionality to retrieve passwords based on website names.

+- **Settings Menu** Quick settings menu for importing/exporting passwords and toggling dark mode.

 #### Getting Started: